nethravs/AIOT_Project/README.md

  - User and Movie Embeddings: Embeddings for users and movies are learned using TensorFlow's Embedding layers.

- * Graph Neural Network Layer: A custom GNNLayer aggregates embeddings based on user-movie interactions.
+ * Graph Neural Network Layer: A custom GNN Layer aggregates embeddings based on user-movie interactions.

  + Retrieval Task: The retrieval task is evaluated using top-K metrics to measure recommendation accuracy.